TL;DR

 - Add deadline and reminder steps based on urgency

-HR at a small business means the founder handles hiring, onboarding, time-off requests, and performance reviews — alongside everything else.
-These workflows automate the structured, repetitive parts so the human elements (culture, mentorship, feedback) get the attention they deserve.
+HR at a small business means the founder handles hiring, onboarding, time off, and reviews alongside everything else.
+These workflows automate the structured parts so the human parts — mentorship, feedback, culture — get the attention they actually deserve.

 13. Onboarding Checklist Automation